Not feeling on top of those fitness goals you had back in January? 12WBT’s Fitness Lead Tim Pittorino shows you how to get back on track.

 We don’t achieve the health goals we set ourselves because we don’t put in place a practical plan to achieve them.

-Yes, we’re already in March – but why not make this your time to get serious about achieving those health goals?
+Yes, we’re already two-thirds through 2017 – but why not make this your time to get serious about achieving those health goals?

 First, set some S.M.A.R.T goals

 At 12WBT we always talk about the important of having goals that are S.M.A.R.T: